kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![width=50% bordered](./images/imageview-constraints.png)

 Select the Image View and go to the Attributes Inspector.
-In the View section, set Mode to **Aspect Fill**.
+In the View section, set Mode to **Aspect Fill** to ensure as many pixels as possible are filled with beautiful cactus pictures.
 ![width=50% bordered](./images/aspect-fill.png)

-Clean things up by clicking the **Resolve Auto Layout Issues** button in the lower right and selecting **Update Frames** in the *All View in Notification View Controller* section.
+Clean things up by selecting the **Resolve Auto Layout Issues** button in the lower right and selecting **Update Frames** in the *All View in Notification View Controller* section.
 This will cause your Image View to resize to match the constraints and the autolayout warnings should resolve.

 Next drag a label just under the image view in the Document Outline pane on the left-hand side of the Interface Builder window.
 Pin it to the bottom left of the view with the following constraints:

 ![width=50% bordered](./images/label-constraints.png)

-If you've been paying any attention, you surely can guess what goes in this label.
-A hug emoji!
-Use **Control + Command + Spacebar** to bring up the picker, and select the hug.
+If you've been paying any attention, you'll surely guess what goes in this label.
+The hug emoji!
+Use **Control + Command + Spacebar** to bring up the picker, and select the 🤗.

 ![width=50% bordered](./images/emoji-picker.png)